Pagus of Liugas: Count Richar

-Richar (died in 972), also took over the county of Mons, in the pagus of Hainaut, when it's count Godefried died.
+Richar (died in 972), also took over the county of Mons, in the pagus of Hainaut, when its count Godefried died.

 After he died, two other Lotharingian nobles were killed defending Hainaut from Reginar IV, who was attempting to claim lands his father Reginar III once had.
 They were Count Werner and his brother, Reynald.

 Richar was a close relative, probably a nephew (nepos), of Duke Godefried who he replaced in Hainaut.
 (He was described as a nepos by Godefried's brother Bishop Wicfried of Cologne, after Richar died in an attack on him.)
 He is thus likely to be a member of the so-called "Matfried" noble clan (de).
 According to Eduard Hlawitschka (de) Werner and Reynald were probably brothers of Richar.

 After the death of Richar, Werner and Reynald, an equivalent position of count in Hainaut was taken up by another relative named Godefried, Godefried the Captive, whose mother was a sister of the earlier Duke Godefried, and Bishop Wicfried of Cologne.